 Planning Permission deals with the overall issue of what kind of houses are permissible in which area.
 The planning officers are employed by the local council.

 Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) and Building Standards deal with whether the building is built properly and is safe and energy efficient etc. The building inspectors are either employed by the local council or are private companies approved to do the work.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations and Building Standards deal with whether the building is built properly and is safe and energy efficient etc. The building inspectors are either employed by the local council or are private companies approved to do the work.
 You can choose which you want to use.
 It is normal to get planning permission before building regs approval because if there is a problem with planning permissionthen it might affect the building regs drawings, although an architect will tend to develop both at the same time.